leopardrobotics/leopardrobotics.github.io/_posts/2018-03-08-mentors-needed.md

 School and there is no similarly offered robotics program, both you and your child CAN participate.

+## Your children are guaranteed a spot on a Team! ##

+If you volunteer to be a *Lead Mentor*, your child or children's spots are guaranteed!

 ## What's this about a Background Check? ##

 We want our kids to be safe!
 Lead Mentors must undergo two background checks.